mejk/computer-stuff/ubuntu/new-computer-linux-only-win-preinstalled.md

   - [KDE Neon](https://neon.kde.org/download).
 Here, Ubuntu 18.04 LTS-based version was used.
 A new one based on 20.04 LTS should be available soon
   - Choose an image writer for creating a bootable USB.
 There are a lot of options but here Unetbootin was used.
     - [Unetbootin](https://unetbootin.github.io/).
 For Windows, Linux and Mac
-- In case you want to install Windows in a Virtual machine, get an image for Windows and create a bootable USB.
+- In case you want to install Windows in a Virtual machine, get an image file for Windows and create a bootable USB.
   - [Windows installation media](https://support.microsoft.com/en-ca/help/15088/windows-10-create-installation-media).
 This needs to be done on a windows computer.
 This is also the reason why we get the Windows license key as instructed below.
 - **Extract the Windows licence key** so that you can use it for installing Windows in Virtual Machine (or in case you want to get back to Windows).
 Here's how:
   - [How to find your Windows licence key](windows-licence-key.md)